RaikoZA/pyhiit/README.md

 Exercises (The amount of exercises part of your HIIT workout)<br />
 Set (The amount of sets you would like to run your exercises)<br />

+All input is in seconds and not minutes eg:

+Warmup: 300 (5 minutes)

 Requirements:
 -------------------